 JT modes are very convenient and it is exciting what the transmitter and a bit of wire can do with lower power levels, 5 to 15 watts.
-CW is difficult for me, but I am still practicing and one day well get my LOTW TPA, I hope.
+I added a Yaesu 897D for EME and field day portable operations and find it a great little radio.

 Active in RACES when get a chance.
-I love field day activities, usually from the lake or my deck in the backyard and operating QRP with generator.
+I love field day activities, usually from the lake or my deck in the backyard and operating QRP with a generator.

 Hope to make your acquaintance on the air soon, very active on the digital JT modes.
-I always enjoy this exciting hobby and the pleasure of a contact.
+I always enjoy this exciting hobby and the pleasure of a contact(new one or previously worked) makes no difference to me.
 73 and thanks for reading this bio.
 Cary.